gfmota/gfmota/README.md

 - 🔭 I’m currently working as front end intern at [PushStart](https://pushstart.com.br/) and with a scholarship science initiation on [CulturaEduca](https://culturaeduca.cc/).
 - 🌱 I’m currently learning React and Typescript as a web dev and Unity as game dev.
-- ⚡ Fun fact: Trying my luck at game development, [my Itch.io](https://gmota.itch.io/).
+- ⚡ Fun fact: Trying my luck at game development.

 ##